 What kind of topics are examined?

-Two Overview and Scrutiny Committees cover all of the Council’s work.
-There is one for internal performance (the way the council as an organisation runs itself, manages its budgets and so on).
-The second examines public services provided to residents of the St Albans District, and issues about the area.
+Two Overview and Scrutiny Committees cover all of the Council's work.
 Overview and Scrutiny can look at issues which concern residents and the local area but which may not be the direct responsibility of the local authority – for example, public transport, health services and police.
 In this way, the Council can examine a range of issues affecting residents in the district.
 In this area, Overview and Scrutiny of health services is carried out by the County Council – Hertfordshire.
 However, this work is linked to St Albans District Council through the St Albans Health & Wellbeing Partnership, where issues of local concern are examined.
 Hertfordshire County Council also has responsibility for scrutinising the services they provide directly – such as highways, education and so on – but St Albans District Council can get involved where there is a particular local issue to examine.

 How do I find out more?

-If you have any questions about Overview and Scrutiny in St Albans, please contact Scrutiny Support Officer Catherine Comfort on 01727 819529, or email firstname.lastname@example.org.
+If you have any questions about Overview and Scrutiny in St Albans, please contact the Scrutiny Support Officer on 01727 819298, or email email@example.com.
 You could also browse the documents on this page - including the committees' work programmes for this year, a toolkit which gives information for councillors, council officers and residents, an annual report giving information on what scrutiny committees have done in the past year and reports from recent scrutiny reviews.

 How can people get involved in the work of scrutiny?